 An eligible applicant may seek not more than \$50,000 over a one-year period.
-A proposal from multiple eligible faculty members completing a single cohesive project may request support of not more than \$50,000 per participating faculty member.
+A proposal from multiple eligible faculty members completing a single cohesive project may request support of not more than \$50,000 per eligible faculty member.
 For all projects, the academic-year salary request may not exceed 50% of the applicant's academic-year salary and fringe benefits, and leave equivalent to the salary requested must be guaranteed by the institution for all projects requesting salary support from the Board (see RFP Section IV.B.4.d).
 Summer salary support may be requested provided institutional matching requirements are met and such support is demonstrated to be part of a faculty member's allowed percentage for summer salary.
 Applicants may request funds for expenses, including student assistants, publication costs, research travel, and equipment.
-In addition, funds may be requested for travel related to presentations of ATLAS-funded work and for out-of-state consultants to travel to Louisiana to assist in project work.
-Applicants should be aware, however, that requests for such items are subject to close scrutiny by review panels and may be reduced or eliminated.
-All such requests should, therefore, be strongly justified in terms of the project's specific requirements.
+In addition, funds may be requested for travel related to presentations of ATLAS-funded work and for out-of-state consultants to travel to Louisiana to assist in project work; requests to attend conferences at which project-related presentations are not scheduled are not permitted.
+Applicants should be aware that all budget requests are subject to close scrutiny by review panels and may be reduced or eliminated.
+All requests must be strongly justified in terms of the project's specific requirements.